 Loyal employees tend to lose out the most.
 Don't be like me.
 I stayed at my old employer for 11 years and probably gave up more than $1 million in earnings as a result.
 The main positive about loyalty is that it increases your chances for negotiating a juicy severance if you ever want to move on.

-4) Take a sabbatical.
-Given it’s currently an employee’s market, now is the time to take a long vacation or a sabbatical.
-Yes, it’s tough to get off the grid when so much money is to be made.
+If you can't negotiate a new job with at least a one month break in between, take a long vacation or a sabbatical.
+Yes, it's tough to get off the grid when so much money is to be made.
 But it may be now or never as it might be career suicide to take a sabbatical during a downturn.
 Because when you get back, your job might not be there!

 If you plan to work for at least five more years, please take an extended vacation or sabbatical.
 Money is working the hardest for you in a bull market, so don't worry so much about trying to make even more money.